 This structure delivers a range of benefits, including:

-• Prevention of exposing internal concerns to external clients
+- Prevention of exposing internal concerns to external clients

-• An additional layer of security for your microservices
+- An additional layer of security for your microservices

-• Support for mixing communication protocols
+- Support for mixing communication protocols

-• Decreases microservices complexity
+- Decreases microservices complexity

-• Scope for microservice mocking and virtualization
+- Scope for microservice mocking and virtualization

 We’ll explore these in more detail below.

-API gateway microservices example
+Microservices API gateway example

-There are countless API gateway microservices examples out there.
+There are countless microservices API gateway examples out there.
 One of the best-known examples is Netflix.
 The streaming giant takes a ‘one size fits all’ approach to its architecture, despite the various client applications that are used to call it.
 Think televisions, tablets, smartphones, set-top boxes and so on.

 Netflix has always been keen to embrace the advantages of technology and has successfully used GraphQL federation to scale and cement its global presence.

-• Would an on-premise gateway or a cloud solution meet your needs best?
-There’s a convenience versus control debate to be had when it comes to whether to opt for an on-premise API gateway for a cloud gateway solution.
-Regulatory requirements may well come into play here too.
+- Would an on-premise gateway or a cloud solution meet your needs best?
+There’s a convenience versus control debate when it comes to whether to opt for an on-premise or a cloud gateway solution.
+Regulatory requirements may come into play here too.

 Prevents exposing internal concerns to external clients

 An API gateway separates external public APIs from internal microservice APIs, allowing for microservices to be added and boundaries changed.
 The result is the ability to refactor and right-size microservices over time, without negatively impacting externally-bound clients.
-It also hides service discovery and versioning details from the client by providing a single point of entry for all of your microservices.
+It also hides service discovery and versioning details from the client by providing a single entry point for all of your microservices.

 Adds an additional layer of security to your microservices